The Raven’s Birth

 “This guy thinks he’s a smart ass.
 Do you know what we do to smart mouthed idiots?”

 Ravel’s head was beginning to pound with a headache.
 If only he’d chosen to spend the night camped in the forest.
-In fact the only reason for not doing just that, was the reports of a family of owl bears attacking travellers in the dead of night.
+In fact the only reason for not doing just that, was the reports of a family of owl bears attacking travelers in the dead of night.

-“Listen here you rude, piece of-”
+“Listen here you rude piece of-”